 Section 3.7 Vice President.
-Each Vice President, if one or more are elected, shall have such powers and shall perform such duties as may be specified in the Bylaws or prescribed by the Board of Directors or by the Chief Executive Officer or President.
+Each Vice President, if one or more are elected, shall have such powers and shall perform such be specified in the Bylaws or prescribed by the Board of Directors or by the Chief Executive Officer or President.